kas-gui/kas/README.md

 (`kas-widgets`), etc. [See here](https://kas-gui.github.io/tutorials/#kas).

-At this point in time, `kas-wgpu` is the only windowing/rendering implementation and `kas-theme` the only theme (high-level drawing) implementation, thus `kas` uses these crates by default, though they are optional.
+At this point in time, `kas-wgpu` is the only windowing/rendering implementation thus `kas` uses this crate by default, though it is optional.

 ### Feature flags